-- Continuing work on the implementation of a supplier screening and enhanced due diligence process for major suppliers on environmental and social risk, including human rights, forced and/or child labour and modern slavery. - Conducting internal assessment of risks of forced labour and/or child labour in the organization's activities and supply chains. - Gathering information on worker recruitment and maintaining internal controls and auditing our employment and recruitment agencies. - Requiring all our Tier 1 suppliers to adhere to our Supplier Code of Conduct and certify compliance with the applicable laws related to modern slavery, forced labour, child labour and human trafficking of the country or countries in which they operate. - Ensuring appropriate SSF employees are aware of issues regarding modern slavery, child labour and human trafficking, social, and environment particularly with respect to mitigating such risks within SSF's supply chain.
+• Continuing work on the implementation of a supplier screening and enhanced due diligence process for major suppliers on environmental and social risk, including human rights, forced and/or child labour and modern slavery.
+This is a major consideration when reviewing vendors regularly and considering renewal of contracts or if we should change to a new vendor.

+- Conducting internal assessment of risks of forced labour and/or child labour in the organization's activities and supply chains. - Gathering information on worker recruitment and maintaining internal controls and auditing our employment and recruitment agencies.
+During 2024, we also significantly reduced our usage of temporary workers at all 3 sites and implemented stricter screening criteria for considering new recruitment agencies. - Requiring all our Tier 1 suppliers to adhere to our Supplier Code of Conduct and certify compliance with the applicable laws related to modern slavery, forced labour, child labour and human trafficking of the country or countries in which they operate. - Ensuring appropriate SSF employees are aware of issues regarding modern slavery, child labour and human trafficking, social, and environment particularly with respect to mitigating such risks within SSF's supply chain.